SteveBarnett/Node-Tutorial/NodeSetup.md

 # Setup Node JS

-## Installing Node
+## Installing Node JS

 On Ubuntu you can install Node JS from the command line using `apt-get`.
 You should already have it installed on your laptop if you completed the codeX intro.

-The installation instructions are as follows:
+To check that you have it installed, and what version, run `nodejs -v` for the terminal.
+If you get an error, follow through installation instructions below.
+Otherwise jump down to [Node JS Javascript from the command line](#node-js-javascript-from-the-command-line).

+### Installation instructions

 * `sudo apt-get install node-legacy` (this will instal Node as `node` and the `nodejs` command)
-* `sudo apt-get install npm`
+* `sudo apt-get install npm` (this will install Node Package Manager, which we'l learn more about later)

 Open a terminal window:

-* type `node` and press enter - you should now be in a Node JS console - you should get no errors.
-Use ctrl-C to get out of it
+* Type `nodejs` and press enter.
+You should now be in a Node JS console.
+You can use Ctrl+C to get out of it.
-* type `npm` you should see some information about npm on the console
+* Type `npm` you should see some information about npm on the console.

 Now you are ready to use JavaScript from the command line.

 ## Node JS Javascript from the command line

-Let's create a simple JavaScript file and run it from the command line:
+Let's run a simple JavaScript script from the command line:

-* Create a file called `hello.js`
+* Create a file called `hello.js`.
-* Copy this text into the file: `console.log('hello world!');`
+* Copy this text into the file: `console.log('hello world!');`.
-* Save the file
+* Save the file.
-* Now run it using `nodejs hello.js`
+* Now run it using `nodejs hello.js`.
 * What happens?

-So what just happened?
-You liberated your JavaScript knowledge from the command line.
+You liberated your JavaScript knowledge from the browser and moved it to the command line!

 Now prove this to yourself and write some JavaScript that uses:

-* an `if` statement
+* an `if` statement;
-* a `for` loop
+* a `for` loop;
-* a simple function
+* a simple function;
-* what else you need to get comfortable
+* whatever else you need to get comfortable.

-If you can, create about 5 different JavaScript (.js) files to get more comfortable with JavaScript on the command line.
+Create about 5 different JavaScript (.js) files to get more comfortable with JavaScript on the command line.

-You can run the scripts using `nodejs filename.js`
+You can run the scripts using `nodejs filename.js`.